 Fall fertilizing should be done this month.
 Use a balanced fertilizer for most of your trees and shrubs.
 We carry 15-15-15 in 50 pound bags and organic all purpose fertilizer in 6#, 25# and 50# bags.
 If you have only a few plants, we also have it in 1# boxes.
 Be sure to fertilize your deciduous plants and perennials before they show signs of dormancy.
 Give your tomatoes a balanced fertilizer now and you should get more production out of them for another month, maybe longer.
 With the cooler weather coming, trees and perennials will start to go into dormancy probably later in the month or early October.
 Weather depending.
 Fertilize citrus now, then let them go through the winter without feeding but do protect them if there is freezing weather in the winter.
 Use a citrus fertilizer on your citrus trees.
 Give roses fertilizer now and enjoy some more blooms before the winter.
 This should be the last feeding for your roses.
 Use a rose fertilizer or a balanced fertilizer for your roses.
 Fertilize lawns with a winterizer fertilizer for going through the winter.
 Wait to fertilize Rhododendrons, Azaleas, and Camellias until after they have bloomed.
 You don’t want to promote growth now because it will be at the expense of blooms in the early spring.
 They should be fertilized 3 times after bloom, each 30 days apart.

-Winter vegetables will be in this week at the nursery.
-We’ve been waiting for the weather to cool so they don’t bolt when you plant them.
+Winter vegetables are now in at the nursery.
 We will continue to stock them through October.
 Get them in when it is still warm enough to get development of roots and plant.
 Mid to late September and October are good times to plant.

 Onion Sets, Garlic bulbs, Shallots, and Elephant Garlic will be in soon.
 I will send out an email when they arrive.